Perinthalmanna: Law and order

 The municipality comes under the jurisdiction of the Perinthalmanna Police Station, which was formed on 1 September 1988.
+This police station is part of Perinthalmanna Subdivision under Malappuram police district.
 The station has the jurisdiction over the revenue villages of Perinthalmanna, Pathaikara, Angadipuram, Elamkulam, Aliparamba, Anamangad, Arakkuparamba, Thazhekode, and parts of Pulamantol and Valambur.

+The Perinthalmanna Police Station functions under an Inspector of Police designated as the Station House Officer (SHO).
+The station has Kerala Police personnel of various ranks, including SIs, ASIs, SCPOs, and CPOs, who perform various policing duties.

 Perinthalmanna Municipality, Thazhekkode Grama Panchayat, Alipparamba Grama Panchayat, Elamkulam Grama Panchayat, and Angadippuram Grama Panchayat are included in the Perinthalmanna Police Station limit.

 The border police stations are headquartered at Kolathur, Mankada, Melattur, Koppam, Nattukal and Cherpulassery.

 Perinthalmanna town is also the headquarters for one of the six subdivisions of Malappuram District Police.
 The office of the Deputy Superintendent of Police, Perinthalmanna, is situated in the town, and the police stations at Perinthalmanna, Kolathur, Mankada, Melattur, Pandikkad, and Karuvarakundu, as well as the Perinthalmanna Traffic Enforcement Unit, fall under the jurisdiction of the Perinthalmanna Subdivision.

 Courts

 The court complex at Perinthalmanna has the following courts: